vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 }
 ```

-## Stochastic Gradient Descent
+## Stochastic gradient descent

 We can feed stuff through our network now, but it can't learn yet.
 For that, we'll need to implement [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) (SGD).
 Specifically, we'll use mini batch SGD, in which rather than calculating the gradient for a single example at a time, we split our training dataset into manageable randomized chunks and iterate over these batches, updating our weights and biases for each batch.
 Rather than dumping all the complexity into one function, let's just write a wrapper here that makes our batches and then calls an `updateMiniBatch` function that we'll write later.
 We'll need it to take as inputs a training dataset, the number of epochs we want to run for, the sie of our batches, and our learning rate.
-We'll also implement optional tracking of our network's performance with an Option that can hold a test dataset.
+We'll also implement optional tracking of our network's performance with one of Scala's handy Options.
+At the end of each epoch, we'll use case matching to see whether testData holds a test dataset.
 If it does, it'll evaulate our model at the end of each epoch and print it for us, otherwise, we'll skip it and save some cycles!

 ```scala
 /* Perform mini batch stochastic gradient descent to train the network, outputting the test accuracy at each epoch.
 The training